AravCodesZA/BigFiveBuys/README.md

 Reload the site.

-If it works, immediately switch Safe Browsing back on once you’re done viewing.
+If it works, immediately switch Safe Browsing back on once you’re done.
 ---

 ## 🧾 License